 On June 30, 2020, Beretta Farms Inc. ("Beretta") completed the sale of its business for cash consideration of \$3.7 million.
 Beretta's shareholders approved the dissolution of Beretta and the distribution of its net cash.
-The Company received a cash distribution of \$1.0 million during 2020 and expects to receive a second and final cash distribution by the end of 2021.
+The Company received a cash distribution of \$1.0 million during 2020 and expects to receive a second and final cash distribution during the first half of 2022.
 As a result and effective June 30, 2020, Beretta was reclassified as a portfolio investment until it is dissolved and all net assets distributed to its shareholders.
 The amount expected to be received by TVC is included in Portfolio investments on the Consolidated Statements of Financial Position.